nateslagter/EstateVault/Design/DomainModel.md

 - Documents that a user has uploaded and given access to the non-client user to view.

 ### Profile
-- A basic page displaying information about the user who has an account.
+- A user creates a profile for which to be used when logging in to the site

 ### Account Information
-- Information on the login details as well as other basic information for the account.
+- Basic information listed for the user account.

 ### Dashboard
-- Displays the links to allow the user to access their document vault, assets & liabilities, account settings, checklist, and contacts.
+- Displays the links to allow the user to access their document vault, assets & liabilities, account settings, checklist, contacts etc.

 ### Account Settings
-- Displays basic settings for the account(i.e. Accessibility, notifications, etc.).
+- Displays basic settings for the account(i.e. Accessibility settings, notification settings, etc.).

 ### Checklist
 - A list of task to be exectuted, allows the user to know what to do next from the dashboard.